HTML24/FoosLeader/INSTALLATION.md

+# Preface

+We would like to make a "for dummies" installation guide.
+However we're pretty busy, so it's hard for us to find the time to really go into detail.
+Feel free to ask questions about everything here in the guide.
+Suggestions for changes and additions are also really welcome :-)

 # Installation

 This application is a built on Symfony.
 As such it uses several external bundles to accomplish the overall functionality